19hours/sg-statutes/Acts/Income Tax Act.md

 (c) the company permanently ceases to carry on the trade or business,

-no writing-down allowance in respect of the intellectual property rights shall be made to that company for the year of assessment relating to the basis period in which the event occurs or for any subsequent year of assessment, and , where (on the occurrence of the event referred to in paragraph (b)) the price at which the rights were sold, transferred or assigned exceeds the amount of the writing-down allowances yet to be allowed on the date of the event, there shall be made on the company for the year of assessment relating to the basis period in which the event occurs a charge of an amount equal to the lower of —.
+no writing-down allowance in respect of the intellectual property rights shall be made to that company for the year of assessment relating to the basis period in which the event occurs or for any subsequent year of assessment, and, where (on the occurrence of the event referred to in paragraph (b)) the price at which the rights were sold, transferred or assigned exceeds the amount of the writing-down allowances yet to be allowed on the date of the event, there shall be made on the company for the year of assessment relating to the basis period in which the event occurs a charge of an amount equal to the lower of —

 (i) the excess; and

 (ii) the writing-down allowances made under subsections (1) and (2C).

+[29/2010 wef Y/A 2011 & Sub Ys/A]

 [24/2001; 21/2003]